leshy/nodejs-subscriptionman2/README.md

 backbone mixin for advanced event subscriptions
 ===============================================

-collection of mixins to mix a subscription mixin you'd like.
+collection of mixins to mix a subscription mixin you'd like

 ### pluggable event matching systems (events can be strings, objects, or anything else)